-Social media provides a way for people to come together and share their thoughts, favorite brands, and generally stay in contact with one another.
+Social media provides a way for people to come together and share their thoughts, favorite Brands on Social Media, and generally stay in contact with one another.
 It’s also an excellent way for brands to convey their company messages and brand voices.
 These platforms open the door for just about any kind of voice you can imagine.
 And sometimes, they’re weird.

 Taco Bell Delivers the Sass